perseids-project/perseids_docs/alphAlignDir2perseidsAlignFile/README.txt

 Very hasty application written to convert a folder of raw Alpheios translation alignment output, named as numbered XML files, to a single file in Perseids structure.

-Raises a warning when run in OSX Terminal, but will still output a single file named "compositealignment.xml" in same folder as that in which it's run.
+Outputs a single file named "compositealignment.xml" in the same folder as alphDir2persFile.scala, despite raising a warning.

 -------USAGE----------

 In OSX Terminal,

-for files named X.xml where X is a series of integers:
+>>for files named X.xml where X is a series of integers:

+scala alphDir2persFile "numFi2Perseids" "NAME_OF_DIRECTORY"

-scala alphDir2persFile "numFi2Perseids" "numTest"
+e.g. scala alphDir2persFile "numFi2Perseids" "numTest"

-for files named 1.XXX.XX where X is as long a sequence of integers as desired and represents the URI for the sentence file:
+>> for files named 1.XXX.XX where X is as long a sequence of integers as desired and represents the URI for the sentence file:

+scala alphDir2persFile "uriFi2Perseids"	"NAME_OF_DIRECTORY"

-scala alphDir2persFile "uriFi2Perseids" "uriTest"
+e.g. scala alphDir2persFile "uriFi2Perseids" "uriTest"

 -------CURRENT HARDCODING--------